1947 New Hampshire Wildcats football team

 The 1947 New Hampshire Wildcats football team was an American football team that represented the University of New Hampshire as a member of the Yankee Conference during the 1947 college football season.
 In its second year under head coach Bill Glassford, the team compiled an 8–1 record (4–0 against conference opponents), won the Yankee Conference championship, and outscored opponents by a total of 255 to 59.
 The team's only loss was to the Toledo Rockets in the second annual Glass Bowl game.

-The team played its home games at Lewis Field (also known as Lewis Stadium) in Durham, New Hampshire.
+In the final Litkenhous Ratings released in mid-December, New Hampshire was ranked at No. 125 out of 500 college football teams.

 This was the inaugural season of competition in the Yankee Conference, which had been formed in December 1946.
 Quarterback Bruce Mather led the team on offense, which used a T formation scheme.
-Mather, back Carmen Ragonese, and tackle Clayton Lane were each selected in the 1948 NFL Draft.
+Mather, back Carmen Ragonese, and tackle Clayton Lane were each selected in the 1948 NFL draft.
 Ragonese, Mather, co-captain Ernest Rainey, and co-captain Lane were each inducted to the university's athletic hall of fame in 1982, 1984, 1986, and 1988, respectively; the 1947 team was inducted as a whole in 2001.

+The team played its home games at Lewis Field (also known as Lewis Stadium) in Durham, New Hampshire.